DoDAO-io/dodao-defi-course/generated/questions/blockchain_basics.md

 Hint: Benefits of centralised system

-Explanation: Fiat currency has low transaction fees , they are backed by gold and thus possess a high tangible value.
+Explanation: Fiat currency has low transaction fees, most of them are backed by gold and thus possess a high tangible value.